SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 wrong-type, and wrong-generation responses fail locally.
 All five types may remain pending concurrently and may be answered out of arrival order without cross-delivery.

+The deprecated legacy `applyPatchApproval` and `execCommandApproval` roots retain distinct request and response types from the v2 command, file-change, and permission approvals. `permissionProfile/list` is a typed read operation;
+its `allowed` field remains server data and does not authorize or select a profile.
+The six B4 union families expose all 29 known alternatives, preserve the literal `unknown` alternatives, and keep a separate future-unknown payload path.
+Scope-broadening command decisions and execution/network policy amendments are never reduced to a boolean.

 `serverRequest/resolved` belongs to A1.4.
 It is excluded from A1.3 and is not a response transport dependency.
 A1.3 responds directly through the existing